 The Fire Monkey result is therefore much better than the present competition both in ease of use, speed and sequencing results.
 Both internal and external validation of the improved effect on long-read sequencing is illustrated below using N50 results as a proxy for sequencing performance.

 Due to Fire Monkey’s in-built size-exclusion aspect very few fragments shorter than 10kb will be extracted.
 As a result, post-extraction size-exclusion steps that are time-consuming and could break long DNA fragments are not needed.
 This leads to more user-friendly sequencing protocols and better quality sequencing results.
-For example, N50 values of ~50kb can be achieved without using the ONT recommended 0.7x SPRI step for LSK109 sequencing.
+For example, N50 values of greater than 50kb can be achieved without using the ONT recommended 0.7x SPRI step for LSK109 sequencing.

 In the table of results above, ~1500ng of Fire Monkey E coli DNA extracts (600 million or 1 billion cells; plus RNase A) were sequenced according to the ONT LSK109 protocol without a 0.7x SPRI post-extraction step (MinION, FLO-MIN106D R9 Version).
 The 600 million cells sample produced overall better results.
 It is essential that cell loading is optimized for every sample type.